Leon County License Hearing Guide

 Special Programs

-• Occupational License: As discussed above, an occupational license allows you to drive for essential purposes even while your license is suspended.
+• Occupational license: An occupational license is a restricted license that allows you to drive for essential work-related purposes if your license has been suspended.